 Pin this recipe now to save it for later

 Yes, you read that correctly.
-This fruit salad has dressing on it!
-But no, we’re not talking ranch or Caesar dressing here.
+This summer fruit salad has dressing on it!
+But no, we’re not talking Ranch or Caesar dressing here.

 Salad dressing is not just for salads made with lettuce.
 In fact, it’s what really makes a fruit salad spectacular rather than boring and basic.
-My honey orange dressing is the ideal blend of sweet and tart that ties this whole fruit salad together.
+My honey orange dressing is the ideal blend of sweet and tart and ties this whole fruit salad recipe together.

-First, I cook my fruit salad dressing on the stovetop, letting it simmer for about 5 minutes.
-Other dressing recipes may just be whisked together in a bowl rather than cooked.
-I like cooking the dressing because it makes it thick and sticky.
-It really coats every piece of fruit when you make it this way!
+First, I cook my fruit salad dressing on the stovetop, letting it simmer for about five minutes.
+Cooking the dressing allows it to be thick and sticky, making sure to coat every piece of fruit.

 Ingredients for Fruit Salad

-• Orange juice – I like to use orange juice with pulp, as it has a more natural texture.
+• 3/4 cup orange juice – I like to use orange juice with pulp, as it has a more natural texture.
 You can use no-pulp orange juice or go the extra mile and squeeze your own fresh juice.

-• Orange zest – You will need 1-2 oranges to get a tablespoon of zest.
+• 1 tablespoon orange zest – You will need 1-2 oranges to get a tablespoon of zest.

 • Vanilla

-• Oranges – Use seedless oranges so you don’t have to worry about taking seeds out of the fruit salad.
+• 2 oranges – Use seedless oranges so you don’t have to worry about taking seeds out of the fruit salad.
+I love Mandarin oranges for this recipe!

-• Kiwi – I like to cut my kiwi in half then use a spoon to scoop each half out of the peel.
+• 3 kiwis – I like to cut my kiwi in half, then use a spoon to scoop each half out of the peel.
 This is the easiest way I have found to peel a kiwi.

-• Bananas – Ripe bananas with brown spots on the peel are best!
+• 2 bananas – Ripe bananas with brown spots on the peel are best!
 The more brown the skin of the banana is, the sweeter it will be.

-• Apples – I like Honeycrisp apples which are crisp, tart, and juicy.
+• 2 apples – I like Honeycrisp apples, which are crisp, tart, and juicy.

 Variations